 As a result of their low energy use and extended lifespan, LED lights are quickly gaining a significant market share.
 They are also available in a wide selection of hues, which enables them to be in the production of any effect.

-How Many Lumens To Use With Cove Lights
+How Many Lumens to Use

 On the other hand, you could need more than 500 lumens if the cove is vast or if you want the light to be brilliant.
 On the other hand, if your cove is somewhat tiny or you want it to be moderately sized, you may find 300 lumens is plenty.